nwillems94/recipes/content/_breads/rustic-bread.md

     quantity: "1"
     unit: "tsp"
   - name: "water"
-    quantity: "cups"
+    quantity: "1.33"
-    unit: "1.33"
+    unit: "cups"

 ---
 For the poolish - combine whole wheat flour & pinch of yeast with half the water at room temperature.
 Stir to combine and, leave at room temp for 12-24 hrs.

 Combine the poolish with the remaining warm water & yeast.

-Add salt & 1 cup bread flour and combine into a shaggy dough.
+Add salt & ⅔ bread flour and combine into a shaggy dough.
 Let hydrate for 20 minutes

 Knead dough, adding bread flour gradually until the dough is only slightly sticky.
 Let rise for 1 hour